Airthrix/AliceSkyGardenT3/README.md

 ---------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------
+# When you use this ".api_key.key" and "API_KEY.bin" you need:
+    Python 3.9+ (Recommend 3.9)
+    pip uninstall Crypto
+    pip install pycryptodome

 # Note
 The train_vocab.py here is just an example, but it can run 100% successfully.
 You can change the loading of the data set from pkl to h5 by yourself.
 And the use of vocab.json can be replaced with a tokenizer(I have reserved tokenizer function in my train_vocab.py code).